-When a vehicle on University business is involved in an accident, the department pays the first $2,500 deductible and then Risk Management & Insurance department steps in.
+When a vehicle on University business is involved in an accident, the department pays the first $2,500 deductible and then Risk Management & Treasury department steps in.

 Claims not reported within 30 days may be denied.
 When you rent vehicles on University business you do not need to buy insurance from the rental Company.
 University provides this coverage under its auto insurance policy.

-However, before you rent a truck you need to call Risk Management to discuss Insurance coverage.
+However, before you rent a truck you need to call Risk Management and Treasury Department to discuss Insurance coverage.

 Use of Personal Vehicles for Travel between Campuses